joshbegley/nyt-latest/README.md

 **What’s In Our Queue?
 ‘The Silences of the Palace’ and More**\
-`Here are five things I've read, seen and watched lately.`\
+`I’m The Times’s North Africa bureau chief.
+Here are five things I've read, seen and watched lately.`\
 https://nytimes.com/interactive/2023/06/28/arts/editors-recommendations-the-silences.html?searchResultPosition=1

 **School Official Convicted of Serving Students Chicken With Bits of Metal**\